Know Your Rights: Every Vote Counts!

 - Serving a felony jail sentence

-- On probation, mandatory supervision, post-release community supervision, or federal supervised release
+- On probation, parole, mandatory supervision, post-release community supervision, or federal supervised release

 - Pre-trial or awaiting trial for any crime